betaglot/betaglot/docs/dev/Video/BetaIdea.md

 #### Holds made of Clay

-Holds should be cast so they are rigid to support Soma and so they can be reused
+Holds should be cast so they are rigid to support Athlete and so they can be reused

 Not plasticine